A review of Marlins Park

 Day 3 of the Lake Erie Baseball Odyssey

 Over the weekend starting May 17, 2012, I went to three different baseball games in three different cities featuring six different teams.
 There’s a story with all of them, and since my trip took me around the perimeter of Lake Erie, I made the three posts a series called the Lake Erie Baseball Odyssey.
 Click here for Part 1, and here for Part 2.
-Rogers Centre Rating: Home team: Toronto Blue Jays First visit: May 19, 2012 () Total visits: 1 Location: Toronto, ON Despite winning back-to-back World Series in 1992 and 1993, the Toronto Blue Jays are a bit of a cursed franchise.
+Rogers Centre Home of the Toronto Blue Jays Toronto, ON First visit: May 19, 2012

 Two outs away